Fdisk command

 Fdisk script file - Fdisk can run from an external file, allowing you to quickly create and delete partitions.
 To do this, create a file using the DOS edit command.
 Below are the steps required for generating said file.

 Edit fdisk.scr - In the edit screen, enter the commands you want to run in fdisk.
-For example, if you want to run fdisk and display the partition information, you would enter 4.
+For example, to run fdisk and display the partition information, you would enter 4.

 Because fdisk requires you to press Enter after a selection, press Ctrl+P and then Ctrl+M to create a music symbol, which acts as a carriage return.